Day 4 Agenda

 • Learn the differences between bulk experiments and single-cell experiments (library preparation and data)

-• Understand the different steps involved in going from Long Sequncing Reads to gene and isoform matrices.
+• Understand the different steps involved in going from Long Sequencing Reads to gene and isoform matrices.

 Afternoon session: Metatranscriptomics